wahur666/ConquestFrontierWarsRay-mirror/docs/trim-framework-port-tracker.md

 - status/help text, typewriter overlays, and loading overlays should become explicit overlay services or top-layer nodes, not ordinary children
 - command widgets with domain state should live above framework-core and consume view models/services rather than embedding mission logic in the control

-The attached `Static!!Background.xml` and `mainscreen_atlas` export confirm that at least one real `GT_STATIC` asset is just a fullscreen image background with no font data, which strengthens the case for a framework `Panel/Image/Label` split instead of a single catch-all static control.
+The attached `Static!!Background.xml` and `mainscreen_atlas` export confirm that at least one real `GT_STATIC` asset is just a fullscreen image background with no font data, which strengthens two conclusions:

+- the framework should split `Panel`, `Image`, and `Label` concerns instead of keeping a single catch-all static control
+- atlas-based image metadata is the right replacement direction; the legacy shape-file container should be treated as a source format, not a runtime target

-### 8. Batch 06 Confirms The Shell-Screen Split
+### 9. Batch 06 Confirms The Shell-Screen Split

 Batch 06 showed that "menu screens" still break into several distinct replacement shapes: